au-bio-bootcamp/Exercise-7/README.md

 # Small Group Exercise #7:
 ## Variant calling from transcriptomic data

-1. Explore the documentation for the BCFtools [here](https://hpcdocs.asc.edu/content/bcftools).
+1. Explore the documentation for the BCFtools at https://hpcdocs.asc.edu/content/bcftools.
 Follow the instructions to load the bcftools module into your session on the ASC.
 Note, if you logout and back on again, you will need to re-load the module.
 If you want to know which modules are currently loaded, run `module list`.

 2. Create a new directory for this exercise called `L_luymesi_trans_variation` and copy the three (3) files from the `Lamellibrachia_luymesi_transcriptome_variant_calling` folder in the `/home/shared/biobootcamp/data` directory to your new directory using `cp` and a wildcard (i.e., `*`).
 Now, move into your `L_luymesi_trans_variation` directory to continue with the exercise.